Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Configuration:

-Sophos Firewall > Admin UI > Protect: Rules and Policies >
+Sophos Firewall > Admin UI > Protect>Rules and Policies >

 Steps:

-1. As shown above in "Where do I configure this?" you will log into your Firewall via HTTPS//172.16.16.16:4444 or via MGMT interface
+1. As shown in "Where do I configure this?" you’ll log into your Firewall via HTTPS//172.16.16.16:4444 or MGMT interface

-3. Within the Add Firewall Window you will see the following.
+3. Within the Add Firewall Window, you’ll see the following.
 Open the drop-down menu on "Rule Group":

 6. Continuing down the window, we will now specify our Group Matching Criteria